hyker/cest-website/content/articles/assurance-tools-choice.md

         - Static source code analysis tools
         - Binary code scanners
         - Software Component Analysis (SCA) on binary tools
-    2. The find a selection through literature study
+    2. Find a selection through literature study
-    3. limit selection through hands-on examination
+    3. Limit selection through hands-on examination
 3. **Use Open Source**: Open source tools often provide cost-effective and widely-supported solutions.
 When possible, prioritize open source options for your assurance needs.
 For the CEST prototype open source is used as a means to increase trust in the platform and the resulting reports.
 4. **Consider Programming Languages**: Ensure that the tools you select can work with the programming languages used in your project, such as C/C++ source code and binary.
 5. **Choose Widely Used and State-of-the-Art Tools**: Select tools that are widely used and considered state-of-the-art, as these tools are more likely to have been tested and refined through real-world use.